cosmic-zip/maidz/README.md

 Apart from security issues, malware and viruses Facebook itself collects every bit of data you hand out: to store it, to sell it, to give it to the authorities.
 And if that's still not enough for you to cut that crap you might want to watch this video.

 And no: Not using your real name on Facebook isn't helping you anything.
 Who are your friends on Facebook?
 Do you always use an IP-anonymization-service to login to Facebook?
 From where do you login to Facebook?
 Do you accept cookies?
 LSO-cookies?
 Do you use SSL to connect to Facebook?
 To whom are you writing messages on Facebook?
 What do you write there?
-Which favorite (movies, books, bands, places, brands) - lists did you provide to Facebook which only need to be synced with google-, youtube-, and amazon-searches to match your proﬁle?
+Which favorite (movies, books, bands, places, brands) - lists did you provide to Facebook which only need to be synced with google-, youtube-, and amazon-searches to match your profile?
 Don't you think such a massive entity as Facebook is able to connect the dots?
-You might want to check out this vid to ﬁnd out how much Facebook actually does know about you.
+You might want to check out this vid to find out how much Facebook actually does know about you.
 Still not convinced?
 (Those who understand German might want to hear what the head of the German Police Union (GDP), Bernhard Witthaut, says about Facebook on National TV...)

 For all of you who still need more proof regarding the dangers of Facebook and mainstream social media in general - there is a defcon-presentation which I urge you to watch.
 Seriously.
 Watch it.